 This is the largest Chinatown outside of Asia and spans several city blocks.
 It is only a half hour walk from Fisherman’s Warf or Pier-39.
 Chinatown is a delight for shoppers and Asian food connoisseurs.
 You will find everything Chinese you can imagine.
 Gift shops, Jewelry, Dim Sum restaurants, Vegetable markets, Tea Rooms and a fortune cookie factory.

-The best way to enter Chinatown is from the intersection of Grant Ave. and Bush St. This is where the famous dragon gate is located.
+The best way to enter Chinatown is at the intersection of Grant Ave. and Bush St. This is where the famous dragon gate is located.

 Tip: Unlike most stores in America, haggling about the price is acceptable – especially in gift and souvenir shops.
 If you find an item you like don’t be afraid to ask for a discount.